SELinuxProject/selinux-notebook/src/reference_policy.md

 ### Reference Policy Files and Directories

-**Table 1: The Reference Policy Files and Directories** shows the major files and their directories with a description of each taken from the README file.
+The **Reference Policy Files and Directories** list shows the major files and their directories with a description of each taken from the README file (with comments added).
 All directories are relative to the root of the Reference Policy source directory *./policy*.

 The *build.conf* and *modules.conf* configuration files are further detailed in the [**Source Configuration Files**](#source-configuration-files)